mjaydenkim/wwdcsubmission19/README.md

 # Why did I do this? 🤔🤔
 For years and years, since 2015 when I was a young kid, I would run home to watch the keynote.
 I would sit down on the couch and just watch the whole thing without moving, only to get water.
 I loved watching the events.
 So when I had the opportunity to make it in with coding ability, I took up the chance!
 I learned Swift and put together a simple little game to submit, the finished product of which is right here on this repository!

+# What does it look like? 🤔🤔🤔
+I recorded a video of myself playing ReGest, here it is: https://www.youtube.com/watch?v=G4AFukITt_k&t=1s

+Thanks for checking out my project!
+Wish me luck!